 Eventually, the boat floated out the bottom of the rapids.
 I towed it to shore, then went to retrieve Erin.
 She held onto my boat and swam while I paddled to the water-edge rock where I’d parked the Solstice.

-The stern and cockpit had severe leakes.
+The stern and cockpit had severe leaks.
 The bulkhead between them was obliterated.
 The bow compartment only leaked a little.
-I had the materials to do a serious repair, but it would take days.
+I had the materials, Fiberglas and epoxy, to do a serious repair, but it would take days.
 Our train would come the next morning, and anyway, we didn’t have food for days.

 I used my entire roll of duct tape to hold her boat together and keep the water out.
 We consolidated all the equipment in my boat, and the dry bags once full of food, now empty on our last day, we filled with air and packed them into her boat.